 A species of canyon wall "alcove" wetlands that form where water seeps between less permeable geologic layers, this narrow endemic of southwestern Colorado and adjacent Utah is documented in Colorado from just three occurrences in western Montrose and Mesa counties.
 As might be expected, steep slopes were the most important contributing factor in the model, which was also limited by using distance to very steep slopes as a factor.
-The only other contributing factor was the number of frost days per year.
+Other contributing factors were the number of frost days per year and distance to springs.
 Although not in the warmest of west slope habitats, these locations generally experience fewer than 160 days with freezing temperatures in a year.
 A threshold value of 0.5 was used for the probability in the CODEX version of the model.
 Modeled suitable habitat extent was clipped to the Dolores and San Miguel River drainages.